2KAbhishek/ghpm/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of `bash`
-- Cloning self repos needs authentication and relies on `gh`, the github cli
+- Cloning self repos needs authentication and relies on `gh`, the GitHub cli

 ## Getting ghpm